 The exercise of authority presents one of the strongest cases where mere words are expected to exercise legitimate force on others.
 In early work, I proposed a typology of authorities, and put forward an analysis of one type–the authority of dignity–based on the practice of ancient Rome’s great orator, Cicero.
 This was one of a series of essays on the roles that appeals to dignity–our basic sense of being deserving of respect among our fellow citizens–can play in public life.

 More recently, I’ve turned to examine the authority that scientists and others in the know can exercise; which leads to the second stream in my research.

 2. Communicating science in civic controversies

 In terms of case studies, some of this work focuses on issues around sustainable agriculture, and some on climate change.
-As PI of the NSF-funded Teaching Responsible Communication of Science project team, I am also working to develop case studies for classroom use exploring some of the normative issues that arise when scientists reach out to publics.
+As PI of the NSF-funded Teaching Responsible Communication of Science (TRCS) project team, I am also working to develop case studies for classroom use exploring some of the normative issues that arise when scientists reach out to publics.
 These communication ethics case studies are available online, as well as the first publications from the TRCS project are now coming out.